dewi-alliance/hotspot-manufacturers/applications/tektelic.md

 ## Hardware Information

-ECC608
-SX1308
+TEKTELIC hotspot hardware is based on our current Micro & Enteprise gateways.
+This hardware platform includes a Semtech SX1308, a TI AM335x processor, ECC608 secure element, and the Enterprise gateway alone contains a GPS receiver.
-TEKTELIC has a number of CM who purchase materials for our builds.
-We also purchase direct should be ne necessary.
+TEKTELIC has a number of CM's who purchase materials for our builds.
+We also purchase direct should it be necessary.
 Supply chain and demand are the only limiting factors in regards to the volume of radios TEKTELIC can procure.

 ## Manufacturing Information